thenexthub/Codira/docs/HowToGuides/RunningIncludeWhatYouUse.md

 As a running example, the description below uses `[BuildSystem] = Ninja`, `[BuildVariant] = ReleaseAssert` and `[target] = macosx-x86_64`.

-Start with `swift-project` as the working directory.
+Start with `language-project` as the working directory.

 1. Check out IWYU.
    ```